-Advertising technology is built on data points, algorithms, and automation.
+Advertising technology runs on data, algorithms, and automation.
 But on the other side of every impression and click is a person.
-It is easy to forget this when you are deep in campaign setup and performance reports.
+It’s easy to forget this when you’re deep in campaign setup and performance reports.
 The most common mistake is creating ads that speak to the platform’s algorithm instead of the audience’s needs.
 Truly effective advertising cuts through the noise by making a genuine connection.
-This is the art of creating content for AdTech: using technology not to replace the human element, but to enhance it.
-This article will show you how to build a content strategy that puts your audience first, turning data into insights and insights into content that resonates.
+This is the art of creating AdTech content—using technology not to replace the human element, but to enhance it.
+This guide shows you how to build a content strategy that puts your audience first, turning data into insights and insights into content that resonates.

 Key Takeaways